-Step 2: We guide you through allocating you income to the correct budget categories.
+- Step 2: We guide you through allocating your income to the correct budget categories.

-Step 3: You choose a budget that fits your personal life style.
+- Step 3: You choose a budget that fits your lifestyle.

-By following these simple steps, we will show you step by step, how your benefits, income and “free checks” will be split into allotted areas in your budget template sheets and soon you will say good by to money problems.
+By following these simple steps, we will show you step by step, how your benefits, income and “free checks” will be split into allotted areas in your budget template sheets and soon you will say goodbye to money problems.

 This budget planner has “Free Checks!”

 “Free checks“- This simple budget is set on a four-week a month schedule providing an “extra” pay week about every thirteen weeks.

 When a month has five paychecks instead of four, this check is considered a “free check” because it can be used however you need to.